jfcrenshaw/cv/README.md

 # cv

-Repo for my cv
+Repo for my cv.

-Inspired by CVs of [Malena Rice](http://www.astro.yale.edu/malenarice/) and [Jim Davenport](https://jradavenport.github.io).
+Synced with overleaf.

+PDF built with github action, and served on github pages at <https://jfcrenshaw.github.io/cv/cv.pdf>